 The dean, associate dean for faculty, and other colleagues in the Office of the Dean will work with departments throughout the year to develop medium and long-term recruitment strategies.
 These discussions will focus on the needs of undergraduate and graduate instruction, promising directions in the discipline, opportunities to build strength in priority fields, relative prospects for external funding of research, and attractive cross-department and cross-school collaborations.
-Departments and some programs will be asked annually to provide the Office of the Dean with a plan for faculty recruitment in the subsequent academic year, based on predicted changes in the composition of the faculty and long-term strategies in the discipline.
+Departments and some programs will be asked annually to provide the Office of the Dean with a plan for faculty recruitment in the next three academic years, based on predicted changes in the composition of the faculty and long-term strategies in the discipline.
 These department and program plans will be reviewed by the dean and lead toward the College's request to the provost for faculty search authorizations.
-It is appropriate for academic units, in devising these recruitment plans, to provide a forecast that covers the three years to come, bearing in mind, of course, that many contingencies will modify such plans.
+The Dean's Office asks the academic units, in devising these recruitment plans, to provide a forecast that covers the three years to come, bearing in mind, of course, that many contingencies will modify such plans.